 Being a number cruncher, I made a spreadsheet calculator to help with the basic level of this problem.
 (There’s a link to download this free template at the bottom.)

-A live video walk-through of this spreadsheet is over here.
+A live video walk-through of this spreadsheet is here — or, scroll down to download it yourself!

 A bit about what this template does: